DataDog/integrations-core/cisco_secure_web_appliance/README.md

         service: access_logs
         source: cisco-secure-web-appliance
     ```
-    **NOTE**: Please make sure that `path` value should be similar to the Directory configured in `Configure SCP on Remote Server for L4TM Logs` and `Configure SCP on Remote Server for Access Logs` section respectively, forwarding /*.s
+    **NOTE**: Please make sure that `path` value is similar to the Directory configured in the `Configure SCP on Remote Server for L4TM Logs` and `Configure SCP on Remote Server for Access Logs` sections respectively, forwarding /*.s

 4. [Restart the Agent][3].